FormlessDragon/Applied-Energistics-2-Supergiant/API.md

 The grid's `ITickManager` service handles the per-grid aspects of this ticking system.
 It offers an API to manage the sleep and wake status of grid nodes.

+`ae2.api.networking.ticking.TickSnapshot` exposes the mutable timing totals used by the tick manager.
+Its `cpuMax()` value is maintained lazily after removals or reductions, so reading it may perform a scan of the current node timing entries. `reset()` clears all node and category timing data.

 To participate in the ticking system, your grid node must provide the `IGridTickable` node service.
 The `ITickManager` reacts to the presence of this service when your grid node joins the grid. `IGridTickable` returns a